lucasvienna/lucasvienna.dev/_posts/2019-10-04-how-i-built-this-website.md

 show_downloads: false
 {% endhighlight %}

-## Adding templates and theming
+## Adding theming support

 For this part, those folders you created earlier come in handy.
 Jekyll uses specially-named folders to generate your website. `_layouts_` is what the name suggests, and describes how different pages can be formatted, AKA your templates. `_includes` holds snippets of a sort, smaller components you can insert into any page (read: in your templates). `_sass` contains our SASS files, the normaizer, and the `rouge` highlighter. `assets` contains our images and the entry point for the whole SASS business.
 Let's start there.

-Create two folders inside `assets`, and create the SASS entrypoint:
+Create a new folder inside `assets`, and add the SASS entrypoint:

 {% highlight shell %}
-$ mkdir assets/css assets/images
+$ mkdir -p assets/css
 $ touch assets/css/styles.scss
 {% endhighlight %}